sofmakin/oprecnn/README.md

 # oprecnn
-Codes for computations of applying feedforward and operator recurrent neural networks for the wave equations inverse problem.
+Codes for the computations of applying feedforward and operator recurrent neural networks for the wave equations inverse problem and the matrix inversion.